julvad/transfer_learning_S1_slicks_arctic/README.md

    - Prins Karls Forland, Svalbard (2015-2024).
 See https://doi.org/10.1016/j.scitotenv.2023.167788
    - Sentralbanken High, Barents Sea (2015-2020) See https://doi.org/10.1038/s41467-023-37514-9

-**Note**: Raw data is not included in this repository due to size and licensing constraints.
+**Note**: Raw data is not included in this repository due to size constraints.

 ---